Find Affordable College Courses

 Atlanta, GA

 Emory University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
 It came in at #12 on the list.
-Located in the large city of Atlanta, Emory is a private not-for-profit college with a large student population.
+Located in the city of Atlanta, Emory is a private not-for-profit school with a fairly large student population.

 Women make up 91% of the nursing majors at the school.